renanreisdev/Analog-Clock/README.md

 # Analog-Clock

-Projecte developed to improve my skills in HTML, CSS and Javascript.
+Project developed to improve my skills in HTML, CSS and Javascript.

 A digital clock and an analog clock were created using only css, you can choose the traditional second pointer or the continuous style.